pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - GitHub makes it possible for you to do your work on different computers as needed!
 - Whenever you want to work on a computer you just need to __Clone__ the `cart253` repository again, as we did at the start of this module
-- Cloning will download the latest version of the folder to that computer and you can just start working (assuming you have all the right software of course)
+- Cloning will download the latest version of the folder to that computer and you can just start working
 - Then when you __push__ from that computer, it will update GitHub and you can clone it somewhere else, etc. etc.

 ---